 Recent Past, US.
 Army Special Forces

+The uniform represents the final Class A uniform used by the US Army.
 This guy has more decorations, achievements, and citations than I can name!
-With Prior service with the Special Operations Command, and a set of Foreign Jump Wings on his right chest, above a Row of Unit Citations, then he had been on assignment Office of the Secretary of Defence, and Special Operations “Central".
+With Prior service with the Special Operations Command, and a set of Foreign Jump Wings on his right chest, above a Row of Unit Citations, he had been on assignment to the Office of the Secretary of Defense, and Special Operations “Central".
 On his Left Chest, he has the HALO Jump Wings.
 Below his ribbons bar, the Marksman Badge (Rarely seen on officers), and metal rockers Ranger and Sapper Schools.
 He’s assigned to the Joint Chiefs of Staff too.
 He has also shown prior assignments with Special Forces on the Right Sleeve

 *The Rockers on the right shoulder Special Forces Airborne, I’ve been informed is incorrect, And it is after checking, very much against regulations, so I removed it.
 And it looks messy now….dang.
 To be continued…